Keweenaw-Time-Traveler/ktt-api/README.md

 - `"filters": object`
   - `"date_range": string` date range to return results for, years
   - `"photos": boolean` should list include only results with photos
-  - `"featured": boolean` should list include only results that are featured

 **Response**

 - `200 OK` on success